JFY2021 GGP “The Project for Constructing a Science Laboratory in Belau Modekngei School”

 2026/3/17

-On March 6, 2026, the Grassroots Human Security Projects (GGP) Coordinator of the Embassy of Japan visited Belau Modekngei School and met with Mr. Yuri Henry, a teacher at the school, and Mr. Suzuki Satoshi, a JICA volunteer.
+On March 6, 2026, the Grassroots Projects (GGP) Coordinator of the Embassy of Japan visited Belau Modekngei School and met with Mr. Yuri Henry, a teacher at the school, and Mr. Suzuki Satoshi, a JICA volunteer.
 The visit was conducted as a part of the second-year follow-up to “The Project for Constructing a Science Laboratory in Belau Modekngei School.”

 Through the Government of Japan’s GGP, Belau Modekngei school received a newly constructed science laboratory, and related equipment and tools for scientific laboratory experiments on February 6, 2024, with a total grant of USD 49,258.